Blocking domains

 Overview

 Blocking domains helps prevent unwanted or low-quality access requests to your Trust Center.
-You can automatically deny requests from both free email providers or from specific domains (such as competitors) before they ever reach your review queue.
+You can automatically deny requests from free email providers (like Gmail or Yahoo) or from specific domains (such as competitors) before they ever reach your review queue.

-Conveyor can help enforce that your customers request access only using their business email addresses by preventing access requests from free email domains (for example, gmail.com or yahoo.com).
+Conveyor can enforce that visitors request access using a business email address by rejecting requests from free email domains (for example, gmail.com or yahoo.com).

 Enable free-domain blocking

-Once enabled, if a visitor attempts to request access using a free email domain, they’ll see a message explaining that validation of their email address failed and they need to try again with a work-issued email address.
+Once enabled, a visitor who submits a free email domain sees a validation error and is prompted to try again with a work-issued email address.

-You can also block specific domains from accessing your Trust Center.
-This is useful for preventing competitors or other known domains that you want to restrict from submitting access requests.
+You can also block individual domains from accessing your Trust Center — useful for preventing requests from competitors or other organizations you don't want to engage with.

 Add blocked domains

-- Enter one or more domains you want to block.
-(Separate domains with commas or new lines.)
+- In the text area, enter one or more domains to block.
+Separate entries with commas or new lines (for example:

 Requests from blocked domains: